Govinda Chandra Dev: Assassination

 Dev was assassinated along with the husband of his adopted daughter by Pakistan army personnel involved in 1971 Dhaka University massacre on the black night of 25 March.
 At that time, Dev was residing in a university quarter near Jagannath Hall with his adopted daughter Rokeya Sultana and her husband Mohammad Ali.
 At around 11 p.m., the residents of the house were awakened by the sound of gunfire as the army raided the campus.
 As Rokeya remarked later, bullets were hitting the house like a hailstorm.
 The family took shelter in a small room and kept awake the whole night.
 In the morning of 26 a group of soldiers came to the door.
-They started banging on the door as they shouted in Urdu, "You son of an infidel, open the door."
+They started banging on the door as they shouted in Urdu, "Kanha Malaun kanha, daravaaja khol" ("You son of an infidel, open the door").
 As Dev proceeded to open the door, the door collapsed on him.
-Upon entering the house, one of the soldiers hit his head with his rifle and another one shot him in the chest.
+Upon entering the house, one of the soldiers hit his head with his rifle, and another one shot him in the chest.
+His adopted daughter Rokeya Begum's husband Mohammad Ali came to rescue him and recited Kalima to calm the soldiers.
+But it didn't work.
 Dev feebly asked, "What do you want here, son?"
-In response, the soldiers shot a few more rounds at him.
-Two bullets hit him in the head and the other bullets hit him in the chest.
+But in response, the soldiers opened fire and shot a few more rounds at him.
+Two bullets hit him in the head, and the other bullets hit him in the chest.
 Dev died immediately.
-The soldiers beat Rokeya mercilessly and killed her husband.
+The soldiers beat Rokeya mercilessly and also killed her husband.
 They also plunged a bayonet into the professor's lifeless body.
-They later took the dead bodies to the grounds of Jagannath hall where the bodies of the other victims of the massacre were dumped.
+Rokeya Begum survived the sudden attack and was knocked unconscious.
+They later took the dead bodies to the grounds of Jagannath Hall, where the bodies of the other victims of the massacre were dumped.